-Biotechnology and pharmaceutical products are subject to substantial competition products on which we are entitled to a royalty will not be rendered obsolete or non-competitive by new products or improvements on which we are not entitled to a royalty made to existing products, either by the current marketer of such products or by another marketer.
+Biotechnology and pharmaceutical products are subject to substantial competition

+The biotechnology and pharmaceutical industry is a highly competitive and rapidly evolving industry.
+The length of any product's commercial life cannot be predicted with certainty.
+There can be no assurance that one or more products on which we are entitled to a royalty will not be rendered obsolete or non-competitive by new products or improvements on which we are not entitled to a royalty made to existing products, either by the current marketer of such products or by another marketer.
 Current marketers of products may undertake these development efforts in order to improve their products or to avoid paying our royalty.
 Competition, obsolescence, governmental and regulatory action, or healthcare policy changes could significantly affect the revenues, including royalty-related revenues, of the products underlying our royalties.